-Tetanus is a serious bacterial disease that affects your nervous system, leading to painful muscle contractions, particularly of your jaw and neck muscles.
+Tetanus is a serious disease caused by a bacterial toxin that affects your nervous system, leading to painful muscle contractions, particularly of your jaw and neck muscles.
 Tetanus can interfere with your ability to breathe and can threaten your life.
 Tetanus is commonly known as "lockjaw."

 Thanks to the tetanus vaccine, cases of tetanus are rare in the United States and other parts of the developed world.
-However, the disease remains a threat to those who aren't up to date on their vaccinations, and is more common in developing countries.
+But the disease remains a threat to those who aren't up to date on their vaccinations.
+It's more common in developing countries.

 There's no cure for tetanus.
 Treatment focuses on managing complications until the effects of the tetanus toxin resolve.

 Signs and symptoms of tetanus appear anytime from a few days to several weeks after tetanus bacteria enter your body through a wound.
 The average incubation period is seven to 10 days.

 - Spasms and stiffness in your jaw muscles (trismus)

 - Painful body spasms lasting for several minutes, typically triggered by minor occurrences, such as a draft, loud noise, physical touch or light